Shhatrat/watchbuntu/README.md

 # watchbuntu
-Simple, terminal like watchface.
+Simple, terminal like watchface for garmin devices.
 Only for geeks!
+If your device is not supported, but you want get it please send me a message or add topic at Issue tab.

 Avaliable data fields:
 - time